josh-works/josh-works.github.io/_drafts/emotional-intelligence-and-abuse.md

 A theme through these books:

 1. Power imbalances are real.
 Parents over children, men over women. teachers over students. white-passing people (in america) over non-white-passing people (in america). english language over non-english language.
-Literate over non-literate. more money over less money. 'educated' over 'less/non-educated'
+Literate over non-literate. more money over less money. 'educated' over 'less/non-educated'.
-2. It matters how we treat people.
-We can build up, and tear down, with our words.
-If we're unsure of our impact on others, or unwilling to accept when we have a hurtful impact on others, we have additional work to do.
-Those who willingly hurt others, especially those vulnerable or less powerful than themselves, should not be welcomed in society and should be appropriately shunned and aided in improving their behavior.
-If unwilling to change, they should remain on the outskirts, though they shouldn't be punished.
-Just walled off from their victims.
+2. a belief in the legitimacy of concepts like 'obedience' and 'authority'

 <!--more-->